 This traditional family-owned mini-dairy company specializes in the production of premium yoghurts from cow's milk, which it has packed and matured in glass since 2013.
 With the extension of its product line to new yoghurts and traditional desserts, Malý Gazda has ambitions of becoming a leader in the segment of premium boutique dairy companies in Central Europe.

 Please login or register to access more information about this investment opportunity

-The profitable family mini-dairy shop was founded in 2013 by husband and wife Jozef Švec and Zuzana Ševcová and focuses on the production of traditional yoghurts from fresh cow’s milk packaged and cultured exclusively in glass.
+The profitable family mini-dairy shop was founded in 2013 by husband and wife Jozef Švec and Zuzana Ševcová and focuses on the production of traditional yoghurts from fresh cow’s milk packaged and cultured exclusively in glass, with no additives.

 Malý Gazda offers customers high quality and healthy nutrition whilst being considerate to the natural environment.
 By expanding in-house production with new product lines and premium desserts made with traditional technologies, the company has the potential to become a leader in the segment of premium boutique dairy shops in Central Europe.